 By Corinne Whiting

 Throughout Washington, abandoned mining communities and eerie ghost towns are sprinkled among some of the state’s most beautiful natural terrain.
-These forsaken or forgotten communities all tell important tales of movement and change, and tend to attract adventurous folks who are drawn to haunted history and modern-day tales of supernatural sightings.
+These forsaken or forgotten communities all tell important tales of movement and change and tend to attract adventurous folks who are drawn to haunted history and modern-day tales of supernatural sightings.
 Check out the following Washington ghost towns for a dose of history and intrigue.

 Explore Washington Ghost Towns

 In Govan, located off Highway 2 east of Coulee City, discover firsthand the tumultuous history of a former railway town.
 Known as the site of several alleged brutal, unsolved murders in the 1900s, Govan first became a site in Lincoln County with the advent of the Central Washington Railway in 1889.
 The town’s demise was hastened by the construction of Highway 2, as farming declined, and advancements in road infrastructure and technology meant people could travel to larger towns.
-Today, this is one of the most well-know Washington ghost towns where you can see the remains of a post office and historic schoolhouse that closed in the 1940s, a magnet for photographers wanting to capture a mysterious piece of the past.
+Today, this is one of the most well-known Washington ghost towns where you can see the remains of a post office and historic schoolhouse that closed in the 1940s, a magnet for photographers wanting to capture a mysterious piece of the past.

 Only 15 minutes northeast of Govan off Highway 2, the town of Sherman also found its start at a time when homesteading was booming — and lost its population as new roads were drawing folks to larger population centers like Spokane.
 Today you can wander the wide-open terrain’s creepy remaining structures like a church, a cemetery, and a schoolhouse, too.

 Located on the outskirts of Mount Rainier National Park off Highway 165, Melmont was a coal town founded in 1900.
-At their peak, the mines here produced 4% of Pierce County’s coal production, and the bustling town boasted a hotel, saloon, butcher shop, store, train depot, plus houses for Northwest Improvement Company workers.
+At their peak, the mines here produced 4 percent of Pierce County’s coal production, and the bustling town boasted a hotel, saloon, butcher shop, store, train depot, plus houses for Northwest Improvement Company workers.
 When the railroad made the leap from steam to diesel and electric power in 1918, the town began to die out.
 By the 1920s, much of it was destroyed by a devastating fire.

 Today, you can hike along the often-muddy Melmont Ghost Town trail — 6 miles roundtrip — that follows an abandoned rail grade.
 (Note that Mowich Lake Road has seasonal closings.)
 You’ll spy decaying vehicles and storied building foundations, like the remnants of an old wagon bridge abutment and an old school basement.
 Much of the original wood from this school structure was recycled in the 20s and used to build the Carbon River Ranch, a family home that later became the Carbon River Ranger Station.